MatInGit/lume-deployment/readme.md

 ### Transformer

-Transformers are used to transform data from one format to another, they can be used to convert data from one interface to another or to perform some data processing, aggregation or any other transformation action.
+Transformers are used to transform data from one format to another, they can be used to perform some data processing, aggregation or any other transformation action.
 They follow the structure (see [base transformer class](./poly-lithic/src/transformers/BaseTransformer.py)):

 ```python
 class BaseTransformer: